bzaar/prolog/Alternatives.md

 ## Other Prolog implementations and parser generators

-*   Lex%2Byacc and MS MPLex%2BMPPG rely on ‘actions’ that are language specific (C or C#).
+*   Lex+yacc and MS MPLex+MPPG rely on ‘actions’ that are language specific (C or C#).
 I want my DCG code to be portable.

 *   Antlr

 *   [XSB][5].
 Some people have called it ‘the best…’ (find quote) Cons: not .NET; not thread-safe (see below); licensing conflicts?

-*   SWI-Prolog: lazy lists

-*   [tuProlog][6]

  XSB is not thread-safe ([quote][7]):

     > “Currently, only one query can be active at a time.
 I.e., one must completely finish processing one query (either by retrieving all the answers for it, or by issuing a call to xsb\_close\_query(), before trying to evaluate another.”

+*   SWI-Prolog: lazy lists

+*   [tuProlog][6]

 *   [AGFL][8]